Tressy: Ideal Toy Company

-In 1968 American Character filed for bankruptcy and Ideal acquired the defunct company's dyes, patents, and trademarks.
+In 1968, American Character filed for bankruptcy, and Ideal acquired its dyes, patents, and trademarks.
 Ideal used both trademarks Tressy and Cricket on their own products in the 1970s.
 The Ideal Toy Company version of the Tressy doll was an 18" fashion doll introduced in the year 1970 as "Gorgeous Tressy" and in 1971 as "Posin' Tressy".
 The Ideal Tressy Doll was specially produced for and sold only by Sears, Roebuck & Company and is considered by some collectors to be part of the Crissy "family" of dolls.
 She was advertised next to Crissy in Sears catalogs and like the Crissy Doll, Ideal Tressy's major appeal was her "growing-hair" feature.
 Tressy was pictured in Sears catalogs modeling exclusive Sears catalog outfits created for her and the Crissy Doll.
 However, Crissy Doll fashion packages do not mention the Ideal Tressy Doll as they do Crissy's companion dolls, the Kerry doll and the Brandi Doll.

 Gorgeous Tressy

-In 1970 Ideal's "Gorgeous Tressy" came dressed in a yellow and white geometric print dress and panties with black bow tie shoes.
+In 1970, Ideal's "Gorgeous Tressy" came dressed in a yellow and white geometric print dress and panties with black bow tie shoes.
 This same issue can also be found in an orange and white dress variation.
 This issue was released with a straight body in a white or black version.
 Tressy's Caucasian version had black hair and blue eyes, and the African American version had black hair and brown eyes.

 Posin' Tressy

 Ideal's "Posin' Tressy" was released in 1971 (white-only) with the Posin' body style, meaning the doll had a swivel waist that had limited movement in both the horizontal and vertical planes so the doll could strike various poses for the child at play.
-In 1971 Posin' Tressy could be purchased wearing a belted turquoise, satin and white lace long-sleeved mini dress and panties with matching bow tie shoes.
-In 1972 Sears also offered the "Posin' Tressy" doll in a special gift set.
-This was a satin wedding dress set which coordinated with the bridesmaid dress set also available with the Cricket doll.
+In 1971, Posin' Tressy could be purchased wearing a belted turquoise, satin and white lace long-sleeved mini dress and panties with matching bow tie shoes.
+In 1972, Sears also offered the "Posin' Tressy" doll in a special gift set.
+This was a satin wedding dress set that coordinated with the bridesmaid dress set also available with the Cricket doll.

 Cricket

-In 1971 Ideal released 16-inch tall "Posin' Cricket" with copper-colored hair, brown sleep eyes and featuring the Posin' body style.
+In 1971, Ideal released 16-inch tall "Posin' Cricket" with copper-colored hair, brown sleep eyes and featuring the Posin' body style.
 Like Tressy, Cricket was produced for and sold only by Sears, Roebuck & Company.